 Spend time outdoors.
 Fresh air and sunshine increases serotonin in your body.

 Physical activity.
-Exercise not only gets you physically fit, but it’s a natural way to help decrease depression and anxiety.
+Exercise not only gets you physically fit, but it’s a natural way to help decrease depression and anxiety and provides the body with dopamine.

 Meditation or mindful breathing.
-Mindful meditation and breathing promotes relaxation while reducing anxiety, depression, and stress.
+Mindful meditation and breathing promotes relaxation while reducing anxiety, depression and stress.
+Meditation or mindful breathing can also help you focus.

 Creative expression.
 Channel your emotions through an art form such as journaling, painting, dancing, or singing to music.

 Get enough sleep.
-Set yourself up for success by creating a bedtime routine and avoiding screen time 30 minutes before bed.
+Set yourself up for success by creating an enjoyable bedtime routine and avoiding screen time 30 minutes before bed.

 Connect with others.
 Message your friend about what is bothering you or meet up with friends to do something fun together.